An extended Wigner's friend no-go theorem inspired by generalized contextuality: Appendix B: Noncontextual Friendliness imposes weaker constraints on correlations than noncontextuality

-We now prove that the assumptions entering the Operational Friendliness no-go theorem are strictly weaker than the set of assumptions for noncontextuality inequalities.
-Thus, the OF no-go theorem leads to stronger conclusions than no-go theorems relying on noncontextuality.
-The proof works by constructing a scenario where correlations are consistent with AOE and operational agency but not with the existence of a noncontextual ontological model.
-This scenario extends the OF setup from \Cref{fig:OF_tryout} by introducing additional measurement choices for Alice and Bob.
-Our strategy mirrors that of \cite{haddara2024local}, which demonstrated that the LF polytope strictly contains the polytope of local correlations.
+We now prove that the assumptions entering the Noncontextual Friendliness no-go theorem are strictly weaker than the set of assumptions for noncontextuality inequalities.
+Thus, granted that NF scenarios can be realized, the NF no-go theorem leads to stronger conclusions than no-go theorems relying on noncontextuality.
+The proof works by constructing a scenario where correlations are consistent with AOE and Noncontextual Agency but not with the existence of a noncontextual ontological model.
+This scenario extends the NF setup from \Cref{fig:OF_tryout} by introducing additional measurement choices for Alice and Bob.
+Our strategy mirrors that of \cite{haddara2024local}, which demonstrated that the LF correlations form a polytope that strictly contains the polytope of local correlations.

-Consider the OF setup of \Cref{fig:OF_tryout}.
-In addition to Alice’s existing choices associated with $x=0,1$ -- corresponding to asking for Charlie’s outcome and performing $U_C^\dagger$, respectively -- we introduce a third option, associated with $x=2$, allowing her to perform another operation (which may include undoing $U_C$).
-Similarly, besides Bob’s choices associated with $y=0,1$ -- corresponding to asking for Debbie's outcome and performing $U_D^\dagger$ followed by a measurement, respectively -- we introduce a third option, associated with $y=2$, allowing him to perform another operation.
+Consider the NF setup of \Cref{fig:OF_tryout}.
+In addition to Alice's existing choices associated with $x=0,1$ -- corresponding to asking for Charlie's outcome and performing $U_C^\dagger$, respectively -- we introduce a third option, associated with $x=2$, allowing her to perform another operation (which may include undoing $U_C$).
+Similarly, besides Bob's choices associated with $y=0,1$ -- corresponding to asking for Debbie's outcome and performing $U_D^\dagger$ followed by a measurement, respectively -- we introduce a third option, associated with $y=2$, allowing him to perform another operation.
 Recall that $p(a|x=0) = p(c|x=0)$ and $p(b|a,x,y=0)=p(d|a,x,y=0)$.